 These top VPN companies are rock solid, trustworthy, and provide end-to-end encryption.
-Your privacy is really secured if you choose a good VPN service.
-Unfortunately, there is a bigger hidden problem even when you are using a good service.
+Your privacy is secured if you choose an excellent VPN service.
+Unfortunately, there is a bigger hidden problem even when you are using an excellent service.
 It’s the DNS leak.

 No matter which VPN service you are using, if you are using OpenVPN to connect to your VPN service, chances are that your PC is already revealing your actual IP address due to improper network configuration.